 Fourth, a person who is positive with HIV should have HIV antibodies in his or her serum.
 So when the serum is placed on the ELISA antigen plate, the HIV antibodies should bind with the antigens.

-Finally, the remaining antigen-antibody matter is treated with an enzyme that will cause a color change if a person is positive with HIV.
+- Finally, the remaining antigen-antibody matter is treated with an enzyme that will cause a color change if a person is positive for HIV.

 Accuracy of the ELISA Test